Jorgelina-Etchevest/student-performance-analytics-r/README.md

 - Sample Means
 - Sampling Variability

-This section illustrates one of the fundamental concepts of statistical inference.
+This section demonstrates one of the core concepts of statistical inference.

 ---

 ## Data Visualization

-The project automatically generates publication-ready figures, including:
+The project automatically generates publication-ready visualizations, including:

 - Histogram
 - Bar Chart
 - Boxplot

-All visualizations are exported automatically to the **images** directory.
+All figures are exported automatically to the **images** directory.

 ---

 # Key Findings

-The statistical analysis provides several relevant insights.
+The statistical analysis revealed several relevant patterns:

 - Most students dedicate between **9 and 13 hours per week** to studying.
 - Career satisfaction is predominantly classified as **Very Satisfied**.
-- Random sampling produces estimates that closely approximate the population mean.
+- Sample means closely approximate the population mean, demonstrating the effectiveness of random sampling.
-- Probability distributions illustrate how uncertainty can be modeled using real educational data.
+- Probability distributions provide a practical framework for modeling uncertainty in educational datasets.

 ---

 # Generated Reports

-The analytical pipeline automatically exports statistical outputs in CSV format.
+Executing the analytical pipeline automatically generates statistical outputs in CSV format.

 Generated reports include: